Are green lipped mussels the next “great thing” for our senior dogs? Let’s take a look and see!

 If your vet isn’t as familiar with alternative therapies as you would like, bring an information sheet with you.
 If he still isn’t able to offer you the advice you seek, a visit to a holistic vet may help.
 If you do end up with a second vet, communication between all parties is key for the safety of your dog.

 Do you give your senior dog green lipped mussels?
 What condition are you treating?
 Do you see any positive results?
-Sharing helps others so please leave a comment below, or on my Facebook page.
+Sharing helps others so please leave a comment below.

 I would like to invite you to join Senior Dog Care Club, my Facebook group for senior dog parents.
 There you will find lots of helpful tips and advice, a place to ask questions and share experiences.
 I look forward to welcoming you.